innovation-upstream/apeswap-frontend/README.md

 cd apeswap-frontend
 yarn
 ```

+Please, bear in mind that to successfully install the dependencies you'll need to create a personal access token through Github.

 Once everything is downloaded & installed, simply run `npm run start` to run the repo locally.